-- If installing an accelerator, review the Accelerator installation guidelines. - Before you perform this procedure, make sure that you have a T-10 Torx screwdriver available.
+- If you are installing a GPU, review the GPU installation guidelines. - Before you perform this procedure, make sure that you have a T-10 Torx screwdriver available.

-CAUTION: A discharge of static electricity from a finger or other conductor might damage system boards or other static-sensitive devices.
+A discharge of static electricity from a finger or other conductor might damage system boards or other static-sensitive devices.
 To prevent damage, observe antistatic precautions.

-CAUTION: To prevent improper cooling and thermal damage, do not operate the server unless all PCIe slots have either a riser slot blank or an expansion card installed.
+To prevent improper cooling and thermal damage, do not operate the server unless all PCIe slots have either a riser slot blank or an expansion card installed.